 Size996km²

-The park was Gazetted in 1991 and was recognized as a World Heritage site in 1994 and Ramseur site in 2008.
+The park was gazetted in 1991 and was recognized as a World Heritage site in 1994 and a Ramsar site in 2008.
 Highest point: 5,109m above sea level on Mt Stanley's Margherita Peak.
 Mt.
 Stanley is bisected by the border with the Democratic Republic of Congo.

-The Rwenzori is not volcanic like East Africa's other major mountains but is a block of rock up faulted through the floor of the Western Rift Valley.
+The Rwenzori is not volcanic like East Africa's other major mountains, but is a block of rock thrust through the floor of the Western Rift Valley.
 The Rwenzoris were christened the “Mountains of the Moon” by the Alexandrine geographer Ptolemy in AD 150.

 Huge tree-heathers and colorful mosses are draped across the mountainside with giant lobelias and “everlasting flowers”, creating an enchanting, fairytale scene.